Is a Correction Looming Ahead for Walmart Inc. (WMT)

-Walmart Inc. (NYSE:WMT) went down by -0.58% from its latest closing price compared to the recent 1-year high of $153.66.
-The company’s stock price has collected -1.58% of loss in the last five trading sessions.
-The Wall Street Journal reported 2 hours ago that The Elizabeth Holmes Trial: Texas Investor Emerges as Complicated and Fiery Witness for Both Sides
+Walmart Inc. (NYSE:WMT) went down by -0.54% from its latest closing price compared to the recent 1-year high of $153.66.
+The company’s stock price has collected -3.63% of loss in the last five trading sessions.
+MarketWatch.com reported on 11/20/21 that Citadel’s Ken Griffin just spent $43.2 million on schadenfreude — and he also got a copy of the U.S. Constitution

 Is It Worth Investing in Walmart Inc. (NYSE :WMT) Right Now?